 Communication materials were developed to promote key messages for ECD topics- including nutrition, hygiene, social and child protection; the role of fathers in parenting; and the role of religious leaders in supporting early childhood development.
 Among these initiatives, the radio program 'Itetero' (Nurturing space for children) was launched in 2016 and its aim is to reach young children and their families with critical ECD messages.
 The development of parenting curriculum is also in progress and it will address parenting related challenges.
 As for creating home literacy, 53% of households in the ECD sites had two or more playthings available while they were 46% in control households.
 Finally, as poverty has been a key factor in preventing children from realising their optimal development, a social protection program Vision 2020 Umurenge Programme (VUP) provides several services to households in the lowest Ubudehe categories.
-The two core safety net components of the VUP are direct support (DS) that provides unconditional cash transfers to eligible households with no labor capacity and classic public works (cPW) that offers short-term work opportunities on labor-intensive projects to households with labor capacity.
-A 2014 impact evaluation found that while VUP has had positive impacts in participating households, stronger impacts could be expected if payments were more predictable, eligibility criteria expanded and different job types or offered, among other things.
+The two core safety net components of the VUP are direct support (DS) that provides unconditional cash transfers to eligible households with no labor capacity and classic public works (cPW) that offers short-term work opportunities on labor-intensive projects to households, stronger impacts could be expected if payments were more predictable, eligibility criteria expanded and different job types or offered, among other things.